aspnetzero/documents/docs/en/Deployment-Angular-Publish-Azure.md

 <img src="images/azure-publish-angular-allow-ip-to-azure.png">

-Now our client IP address have access to the Azure.
-Of cource, this operation can also be done via the [Azure Portal](https://portal.azure.com).
+Now your client IP address have access to the Azure.
+Of course, this operation can also be done via the [Azure Portal](https://portal.azure.com).
 Check [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) to learn how to configure the firewall for client access via Azure Portal.

 #### Apply Migrations